hnz1102/electricload/README.md

 # How to use the Electric Load and Logger

-At first, connect the power supply to the this electric load bellow the image.
+At first, connect the power supply to this electric load as shown in the image below.
 The Plus line is connected to the 'Input +' terminal, and the GND line is connected to the 'Input -' terminal.
 ![terminal](doc/terminal_s.jpg)

 Then, connect the USB Power Delivery (PD) line to the USB-C port.
 The PD line must be connected to the USB PD Charger.
-This load get the power from the USB PD 12V.
+This load gets power from the USB PD 12V.

 After connecting the power supply, the display will show the current voltage, current, and power consumption.
 Then, you can set the current consumption by the device using the touch pad.
 Clockwise rotation increases the current, and counterclockwise rotation decreases the current.
 The current can be controlled every 10mA from 10mA to 10A.
 Fast rotation will increase or decrease the current quickly every 100mA.
 After setting the current, press the Center Position of the touch pad during over a second to start the load and measurement.
 The current consumption can be controlled automatically by the device using the PID controller.

 ![pad](doc/pad_s.jpg)

 The display shows the current, voltage, power consumption, target current, temperature, PWM duty and status of the load.
 If you start the load, the display shows the yellow color circle in the left bottom corner and blinking.
-If the load is stopped, the circle is disappeared.
+If the load is stopped, the circle disappears.
 After the measure, the data is sent to the server.
 If the WiFi connection is not established, the data is stored in the internal memory buffer.
 When the WiFi connection is established, the data is sent to the server.
 However, the memory buffer is not stored more than 4096 samples.
 If the some data is stored in the memory buffer, the display shows the red bar in the bottom of the display.

 You can see the realtime data using Dashboard by [InfluxDB](https://www.influxdata.com/influxdb/).

 ![dashboard](doc/dashboard.jpg)

 After the measure, to stop logging, press the Center Position of the touch pad during over a second.
-The load is stopped and the data in not sent to the server.
+The load is stopped and the data is not sent to the server.

 The dashboard shows the graphs of voltage, current, power consumption, and PWM duty.
 The temperature of the heat sink and FAN RPM also shown in the dashboard.